Acadia Ranch Porch ca. 1908

 Discover & Learn

-Oracle 1912 is timed to coincide with Arizonas Centennial celebration.
+Oracle 1912 was created to celebrate Arizonas Centennial celebration.
 Featuring a 3D diorama of Oracle in 1912, as well as historic photos and maps, this exhibit highlights many of the notable and nationally known figures who sought out Oracle at the turn of the last century, both as a cure for lung ailments and as a refuge from the worlds of commerce, politics and Hollywood.
 Curated by history writer Catherine Ellis and architectural design/history expert Chuck Sternberg.

 → See Events Page to learn about exhibit opening schedules.

 PERMANENT EXHIBITS: Oracles role in the rise of the tuberculosis and other lung ailment sanetoriums is explored in a recently opened exhibit, Health Seekers In Oracle: Tuberculosis and Treatment, 1890s-1940s, which draws on medical artifacts on loan from McFarland State Park. (read more)

 A second exhibit, Early Oracle Snapshots, offers visitors a pictorial introduction to Oracles early pioneer days and the multi-ethnic history of the region as a whole.
 Other displays draw on prehistoric Hohokam, ranching and household artifacts.